How to Write a Coding Bootcamp Resume That Will Get You Hired

 From there, you can continue listing your other software development work history in chronological order.
 Or you can include an Additional Experience section and list your non-relevant experience there.
 Bullet points will help you out in either format; they help a recruiter or hiring manager easily scan your resume.

 3. Link to your online portfolio

 An online portfolio (or a GitHub profile) is essential in the computer programming industry, especially if you have limited experience and professional contacts.
 It lets hiring managers see your work and take it for a test-drive.

-Include a hyperlink to your portfolio in your header.
+Include the address and hyperlink to your portfolio in your header.
 This shows the recruiter that you want them to check it out.
 You can link to individual projects on your resume as well.

 What if you still need to build a portfolio?
 Start with your coding bootcamp projects.
 Then, if you want to add a few extra examples of your work, try volunteering your coding services to a small business owner or nonprofit.

 By developing code that benefits an organization, you dramatically increase your chances of landing a job.

 You should still include your college degree under Education on your resume, even if it isn’t related to computer science or programming.
-You can also put the name of your bootcamp here, along with additional certifications, trainings, or online coding courses in this section.
+You can also put the name of your bootcamp here, along with additional certifications, trainings, or other online coding courses.

 There is a lot to squeeze into your coding bootcamp resume, but remember, it should be only one page, especially if you are new to tech.